helmedeiros/css-cross-country/README.md

 ### Level 1

 #### External Stylesheets
-1. Refactor the <head> tag so that all CSS is instead found on an external stylesheet.
+1. Refactor the <head> tag so that all CSS is instead found on an external stylesheet;
+2. Select the slogan only by its ID attribute, then center the text and make it italic;